noriakis/software/docs/wcGeneSummary/01-basic_usage_of_biotextgraph.md

 <img src="01-basic_usage_of_biotextgraph_files/figure-html/basic4-1.png" width="100%" style="display: block; margin: auto;" />

-The edge label corresponding to correlation values can be shown by `edgeLabel=TRUE`.
+The edge label corresponding to correlation or cooccurrence values can be shown by `edgeLabel=TRUE`.
 The number of words to be shown on plot can be specified by `numWords`.
 The threshold of correlation can be specified by `corThresh`.
 The text color can be changed by `colorText=TRUE`.
 The type of edge can be specified by `edgeLink`, which is by default `TRUE` (link will be used).
+These functions serve as wrappers for several other functions, but a detailed explanation can be found in @ref(tidy).

 ```r